Michaela Bramwell (2020)

 Pittsboro, NC is located in Chatham County and sits at the intersection of Highway 64 and Highway 15-501.
 One of the most interesting attractions in the area is the Carolina Tiger Rescue, a wildlife rescue service.
 The organization has been a part of Pittsboro for over 45 years.
 Last year alone, 15,000 visitors passed through the sanctuary.

-News of the Tiger escape in New York prompted a fundamental change of how the organization operates, including required mask wearing by everyone at all times, and even special masks for those who come in contact with the animals or their food to limit the likelihood of passing on the virus.
+News of the Tiger escape in New York prompted a fundamental change in how the organization operates, including required mask-wearing by everyone at all times, and even special masks for those who come in contact with the animals or their food to limit the likelihood of passing on the virus.
 Even with those precautions, in March, the organization decided to close to the public for the safety of the staff and the animals.

 “We knew that if COVID was to impact us as a staff, it would possibly limit our ability to adequately care for the animals at the rescue.
 Sick animal care staff would make things even more difficult.
 To limit possible exposure, we kept those on-site to a skeleton crew of about 9 essential personnel, all of whom worked tirelessly for three months to keep the animals healthy and cared for,” said Louise Orr, the Communications Director for Carolina Tiger Rescue.